slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- John Green [1977]*

 > *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
 After that, what he needs most is some intelligent neglect."
--- Ivy Baker Priest*
+-- Ivy Baker Priest *

 > *"One of the greatest things a father can do for his children is to love their mother."
--- Howard W. Hunter*
+-- Howard W. Hunter *

 > *"My father didn’t tell me how to live.
 He lived and let me watch him do it."
--- Clarence Budington Kelland*
+-- Clarence Budington Kelland *

 > *"Every father should remember one day his son will follow his example, not his advice."
--- Charles Kettering*
+-- Charles Kettering *

-> *"Children need models rather than critics."
--- Joseph Joubert*

-> *"It is easier to build strong children than to repair broken men."
--- Frederick Douglass*

 > *"A parent will always worry about the wrong child."
--- Don Alt*
+-- Don Alt *

 > *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
--- Lafcadio Hearn*
+-- Lafcadio Hearn *

 > *"Fathering is not something perfect men do, but something that perfects the man."
--- Frank Pittman*
+-- Frank Pittman *

 > *"Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song."
--- Pam Brown*
+-- Pam Brown *

 > *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
 -- T.H.
-White*
+White *

 > *"Don’t ask kids what they want to be when they grow up but what problems do they want to solve.
 This changesthe conversation from who do you want to work for, to what do i need to learn to be able to do that."
--- Jaime Casap*
+-- Jaime Casap *

 > *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."
--- Alfie Kohn*
+-- Alfie Kohn *

 > *"My partner teacher des this lovely thing when a student in his class gives him an «I don’t know» response.
 He simply says, «tell me something you do know that might be helpful»."
--- Tom Brassington*
+-- Tom Brassington *

 > *"Never help a child with a task he feels he can succeed."
--- Maria Montessori*
+-- Maria Montessori *

 > *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."
--- Julie Louisson*
+-- Julie Louisson *

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.

 > *"Do not teach a starving man to fish."
--- Proverb*
+-- vox populi*

 > *"All you have to do is love them and show them the world." — my mother on raising children"
--- Paul Graham*
+-- Paul Graham [1964]*